-I like to use whole grains and avoid refined sugars and refined fats, but I’m certainly flexible about this and my recipes reflect that.
-Healthy or not, this site won’t feature store-bought vegan alternatives like margarine or fake cheese because I don’t personally cook with them.
+I like to use whole grains and avoid refined sugars and refined oils, but I’m certainly flexible about this and my recipes reflect that.
+Healthy or not, this site won’t feature store-bought vegan alternatives like margarine or fake cheese because I don’t personally like them or cook with them.
 I am a vegetable lover to the core and many of my recipes highlight the seasonal produce that we enjoy in the Mid-Atlantic United States.

 Oh, and you also won’t see any recipes with mushrooms, as they remain the only vegan food I don’t like.
 Everything else is fair game!
 New recipes are posted about once a week.
 (This can depend on how crazy things get with my day job, so if you want to make sure you don’t miss any recipes, I recommend joining my email list.
 You’ll receive a newsletter every 1-2 weeks that rounds up all of the recent recipes that have been shared here.

 Contact info and sharing